Introduction

 Objective

-The objective of Pool Rummy is to form sets and sequences of cards and be the first player to reach a predetermined score, which could be 101 or 201 points, depending on the agreed-upon rules.
+Pool Rummy aims to form sets and sequences of cards and be the first player to reach a predetermined score, which could be 101 or 201 points, depending on the agreed-upon rules.

 How to Play Pool Rummy: Step-by-Step Guide